Rainbow Range Trail Hike, British Columbia

 The photo of the Rainbow Range captured my imagination then – and I’d have to say that the area’s beauty exceeded my expectations.

 You spend the first 45 minutes on the Rainbow Range Trail walking through an old burn that occurred in 2009.
-I actually think it’s made this section of the trail very beautiful.
+I think it’s made this section of the trail very beautiful.

 Wildflowers have proliferated so there are now great swaths of pink fireweed, yellow arnica and a white flower I’m not familiar with.
 And they’re all set off against a black background so there’s a lot of drama.